michaltkacz/komoot-extension-poc/README.md

-# Heatmap for Komoot Chrome Extension
+# Komoot Extension POC

-> Chrome extension adding Heatmap feature to Komoot web application
+> Proof of concept for a chrome extension adding the heatmap feature to Komoot web application

-Version 1.0.0

 ## Installation